 For different reasons in different times, I got inspired by many people.
-The word ‘inspiration’ is one of my favourite English words.
+The word ‘inspiration’ is one of my favorite English words.
 It’s the foundation of what I do, and how I function every day.
-For twenty something years of my life I’ve been touched by a number of people, public figures, books, movies, music, food, and even from my stuffed animals, and hoping I’m doing the same thing to others.
+For twenty-something years of my life I’ve been touched by a number of people, public figures, books, movies, music, food, and even from my stuffed animals, and hoping I’m doing the same thing to others.

 When I thought about the three biggest inspirational figures in my life, I’ve realized one same character all of them had.
 Can you guess what it is?

 Carl Sagan made me cry, so many times.

 I cried over Cosmos, one of the most popular science books of 20th century, and many times more with the movie Contact.
 When the movie came out, I imagined myself as Ellie in 15 years, a passionate astronomer.
 Life didn’t quite turn out like I dreamt (I wasn’t smart enough to master radio-astronomy!) when I was 13, but I am still the same; deeply touched by the beauty and mystery of the universe.

 Cosmos, the best-selling science book ever published in English, is the first science book ever written to the general public, not the scientists or students.
 Since this is a book that’s dealing with the origin and history of this universe, it is not an easy read, although it was written in rather easier language.
 But I fell in love with the details and all the un-solved mysteries.

 Carl Sagan’s achievements goes on and on, but mostly his works on SETI (Search for Extra-Terrestrial Intelligence).
 He was genuinely interested in human kind, and believed there was someone out there to listen to us, and share the amazement of this wonderful universe.
 He was not only one of the greatest scientist, but also a humanist.

 I visited VLA (Very Large Array) on his honor, and have been reading Contact I bought in VLA bookstore.